HARZE12/DorkHunter/README.md

 ## 📖 About
 *DorkHunter* is a powerful and user-friendly Python tool for automating Google Dorking.
 It helps security researchers, penetration testers, and developers collect search results for advanced Google queries (dorks).
-Run a single query or larger pulls, rotate user-agents, and optionally save all findings to a file for later analysis.
+Run a single query or larger pulls, and optionally save all findings to a file for later analysis.

 ---